unisave-cloud/docs/authentication.md

 bool someoneIsLoggedIn = Auth.Check();

 // Gets ID of the entity representing the authenticated player.
-// Null if nobody logged in.
-string playerEntityId = Auth.Id();
+// Null if there's nobody logged in. string playerEntityId = Auth.Id();

 // Gets the entity representing the authenticated player.
-// Returns null if nobody logged in.
+// Null if there's nobody logged in.
 PlayerEntity player = Auth.GetPlayer<PlayerEntity>();
 ```